 How can I learn more about the academic programs?

-For more information on the academic programs, student services, and outreach activities, please visit the Spadoni College of Education website at http://www.coastal.edu/education/.
+For more information on the academic programs, student services, and outreach activities, please visit the Spadoni College of Education and Social Sciences website at http://www.coastal.edu/scoess/.

 What happens if I change my major or decide not to teach in South Carolina after graduation?

 If you change your major or decide not to pursue a teaching career in South Carolina, you will be obligated to return or re-pay the program the money that you received while participating.
 You must also maintain a 2.5 cumulative collegiate GPA to remain an active participant.